Florida Sales Tax Attorney

 - Issue an arrest warrant with the local law enforcement

-The Law Offices of Moffa, Gainor, & Sutton, P.A. have over 30 years of experience in successfully resolving serious tax problems in Florida.
+The Law Offices of Moffa, Sutton, & Donnini, P.A. have over 30 years of experience in successfully resolving serious tax problems in Florida.
 Florida tax controversy is the main focus of our practice and our 30 plus years of work as lawyers and 50 plus years work as CPAs has given us the knowledge required to aggressively tackle tough tax situations.
-If you have received a tax warrant or feel that you soon will, it is time to retain a hard-hitting Florida tax lawyer from our firm.
+If you have received a tax warrant or feel that you soon will, it is time to retain a hard-hitting Florida sales tax lawyer from our firm.

 Halting the Effects of a Florida Tax Warrant/Lien